ProjectNeura/PaperCandy/README.md

 ### Optional Modules

-#### CUPY

-PaperCandy is capable to use CUPY as an optional replacement for Numpy, which means you need to manually install it.
-You can find their documentation 👉[here](https://cupy.dev/).

 #### COOTA

 PaperCandy provides some extra functions based on COOTA, which are only available having installed COOTA.
 Documentation 👉[here](https://github.com/ATATC/COOTA).